VladRyvkin/LPI-OS/README.md

 Linux Post Installer for OpenSuse based on shell

 It's a program which install program what you need on your linux system.
+Right now this script work just with openSUSE